-IMPACT Silver Corp. (“IMPACT” or the “Company”) announces its financial and production results for the third quarter of 2017.
+IMPACT Silver Corp. ("IMPACT" or the "Company") announces its financial and operating results for the nine months ending September 30, 2018.

-A recorded conference call reviewing the financial and production results of the third quarter of 2017 will be available on the Company website on November 21, 2017, at www.impactsilver.com/s/ConferenceCalls.asp.
+A recorded conference call reviewing the financial and production results of the nine months ended September 30, 2018 will be available on the Company website on November 27, 2018 at www.impactsilver.com/s/ConferenceCalls.asp.

 The information in this news release should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements and Management's Discussion and Analysis, available on the Company website at www.impactsilver.com and on SEDAR at www.sedar.com.
 All amounts are stated in Canadian dollars unless otherwise specified.